timcdlucas/translucent_interpretable_ML_review/translucent.md

 Categorical random effects can be used to model a wide variety of sources of autocorrelation such as multiple samples from a single individual, site or lab.

 Including random effects within parametric or non-parametric statistical models is entirely possible with flexible modelling packages [@stan; @inla; @glmmTMB; @tmb].
+As a simple demonstration I fitted a phylogenetic linear model via INLA [@INLA]  using the *a priori* selected covariates (cross-validated $r^2 = 0.72$) and a linear model using all covariates and strong regularising priors ($r^2 = 0.74$).
+Both models, when fitted to all the data, yielded posterior means of 0.04 for the standard deviation of the phylogenetic random effect which implies a relatively weak effect.

 However combining random effects with non-parametric, non-statistical models is difficult.
 While these models are starting to be developed [@ngufor2019mixed; @hajjem2014mixed; @hajjem2017generalized; @eo2014tree; @miller2017gradient;@REEMtree], they are not available in R packages, are only implemented for a small subset of machine learning algorithms and do not necessarily benefit from the computational improvements implemented in the most up-to-date packages [@wright2015ranger; @xgboost].
 Therefore, generic methods for handling random effects, that can be used with any machine learning algorithm, are useful.